airbnb/javascript/react/README.md

     ```

 ## Alignment
-  - Follow these alignment styles for js syntax
+  - Follow these alignment styles for JS syntax

     ```javascript
     // bad